jbaudanza/project-packets/chat-room.md

   var messageInput = document.getElementById('message-input');

   /*
-   * We tell firebase to notify our application when a new chat messages is
+   * We tell firebase to notify our application when a new chat message is
    * added.
-This message may be coming from a remote user, or it may be the
+This message may be coming from a remote user, or it may be from the
    * user that is running the application locally
    */
   chatRoom.on('child_added', function(snapshot) {